vishvAsa/sanskrit/vyAkaraNam/whitney/19_Chapter_XV_PERIPHRASTIC_AND_COMPOUND_CONJUGATION.md

-ye away to your home;* `samā́cinuṣvā ’nusampráyāhi` (AV.) *gather together, go forth together after;* `yád gṛhā́n upodāíti` (AV.) *when he goes up to the house;* `evā́ ca tvám sarama ājagántha` (RV.) *now that you, Saramā, have thus come hither;* `yénā́ ”viṣṭitaḥ pravivéçithā ’páḥ` (RV.) *enveloped in which thou didst enter the waters*.
+ye away to your home;* `samā́cinuṣvā ’nusampráyāhi` (AV.) *gather together, go forth together after;* `yád gṛhā́n upodāíti` (AV.) *when he goes up to the house;* `evā́ ca tvám sarama ājagántha` (RV.) *now that you, Saramā, have thus come hither;* `yénā́ ”viṣṭitaḥ pravivéśithā ’páḥ` (RV.) *enveloped in which thou didst enter the waters*.

 1084\.
 A prefix, however, not seldom has a more independent value, as a